Top 10 exercises to increase height at home

 How to do it

-• Use an adjustable rope from a sporting goods store such as Dick’s Sporting Goods
+• Pick up an adjustable rope from somewhere like Dick’s Sporting Goods

-• Jump for 5 to 10 minutes daily
+• Jump for 5 to 10 minutes a day

 Bonus effect